Diplacusis Dysharmonica - Pitch Mapping Skew/Distortion

 (FWIW first graphing sketch in search of a format)

-(Piano transcription excerpt, Variations on 'America') Right hand and left hand key signatures are a Major Third apart, still somewhat tonal.
+(Piano transcription excerpt, Ives: Variations on 'America') Right hand and left hand key signatures are a Major Third apart, which is still somewhat tonal.

 Diplacusis is a condition in which a person perceives the same sound differently in each ear (or different from physical reality), often experiencing a distorted or altered pitch.
 This can occur when there is a difference in the way each ear processes sound (or the brain or auditory nerve processes sound), leading to a dissonance between left and right auditory perceptions.